jupyter-book/jupyter-book/docs/plugins/ast.md

 ---
-title: Generate MyST AST in plugins
+title: Generate MyST AST with Plugins
-short_title: Generate new AST
 ---

 A common usecase with plugins involves generating MyST AST and inserting it into the document.